How To Effectively Teach Beginner Guitar Students To Play Chords

 Invest some time during every lesson to watch your guitar students practice, give them feedback and coach them.

 When you teach beginner guitar students to practice effectively it gets them to progress MUCH faster than anything else you can do as a guitar teacher.

 (Want to learn how to teach beginner guitar students to practice?
 Take this free guitar teaching test and learn how to help your students improve really fast.)

 Use these 3 powerful strategies to help you teach beginner guitar students to master chord changes.

 Strategy #1: Teach beginner guitar students to move their strumming hand in time, even if the fretting hand cannot keep up.
 The strumming hand should not wait on the fretting hand.

 Your students need to practice to a metronome and get their strums to fall exactly on top of the beat.

-Practicing this way prevents a lot of other rhythm and timing problems for your guitar students in the future.
+Practicing this way prevents a lot of other rhythm and timing problems for your beginner guitar students in the future.

 Doing this helps your students to master fretting hand motions in isolation.

 Tip: Remind your students to press the notes down as close to the frets as possible.